Dream Lands Design

 The dangers of stagnant water are well-documented.
 Still, water is a popular breeding ground for unfriendly bacteria and is often home to the larvae of disease-carrying insects like mosquitoes.

 Waterborne diseases will spread easily when still water comes into contact with edible plants, and contamination can spread across other water sources.
-This makes maintaining the health of your fish pond vital for the overall health of your garden.
+This makes maintaining the health of your fish pond clean and vital for the overall health of your garden.

 How to Maintain a Healthy Fish Pond